cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 Orc.class  # => Class
 ```

-Note that in the previous code, the expression `Orc.new` is calling a method on the object `Orc` which is an instance of Class.
+Note that in the previous code, the expression `Orc.new` is calling a method on the object `Orc` which is an instance of `Class`.
 That method `new` is therefore an instance method of `Class`, that's how the object `Orc` is able to understand the `:new` message.

 This will be described with more detail later, right now, the important thing to understand it that everything is an object which are always associated with a class.
 And that classes also are objects, instances of `Class`.